wp-plugins/wp-license-manager/README.txt

 == Changelog ==

+= 0.5.5 =
+* Added a new plugin data update system.
+Fixes the problem with products disappearing after the 0.5.4 update.

 = 0.5.4 =
 * Changed the name of the products custom post type to prevent conflicts with other plugins.